-Bake a traditional Simnel Cake topped with marzipan for Easter!
+Bake a my Easy Simnel Cake topped with marzipan for Easter!
 Follow my step by step tutorial and watch the recipe video on how to make this fragrant light fruitcake.

 If you want to bake something traditional for Easter then you can’t go wrong with Simnel Cake.

-This gently spiced bake filled with dried fruit and mixed peel and two layers of marzipan may not be as popular as the ubiquitous Creme Eggs but it’s the perfect way to celebrate Easter.
+This gently spiced cake with dried fruit, mixed peel and two layers of marzipan may not be as popular as the ubiquitous Creme Eggs but it’s the perfect way to celebrate Easter.

 Simnel Cake History

 This light fruit cake has a really long history behind it, dating back to Medieval times.
 Think about that next time you take a bite – you are literally tasting history!

 “Simnel” likely derives from the Latin “simila” meaning fine flour, though there are all sorts of legends and stories associated with the name.